In this post, I am going to run you through some actions you can do now to stop mice from getting under your doors.

 I mentioned it before in this post, but you need to ensure that you do not have anything in your room that attracts mice.

 I am talking about crumbs, crusts, bits of random food left on the side.
-All of these things should be swept up and places in the trash.
+It would help if you swept up all of these things and place them in the trash.

 They are escaping

 Do you have a cat in your home?
-A cat is an awesome way of keeping mice at bay, but when they get in, the mice need to escape.
+A cat is an awesome way of keeping mice at bay, but the mice need to escape when they get in.
 If your door is closed, it means your cat cannot get in.
 Mice will see this as an opportunity to escape their predator.